huynguy-db/arcion-docs/content/docs/running-replicant.md

 Replicant has the following four replication options:

   * `overwrite`: This option enables completely overwriting the existing replication with the specified -`-id`.
 The option makes replicant:
-    -	Override the existing replicated tables on target (if any) honoring the specified WriteMode (REPLACE/TRUNCATE/APPEND).
+    -	Overwrite the existing replicated tables on target (if any) honoring the specified WriteMode (REPLACE/TRUNCATE/APPEND).
     -	Overwrite the directory with name %id% created under data directory.
     -	Overwrites all internal metadata tables created by replicant on the metadata storage.
   * `resume`: This option enables resuming the existing replication with the specified `--id`.
 Note that you can either specify the `overwrite` option or the `resume` option, but not both.